vaishna77/NNCA/Readme.md

 The charges are distributed at the leaf nodes and are distributed uniformly in square [-L,L]^2.

-The matrix entries are to be defined in a function getMatrixEntry(i,j) in the kernel.hpp file.
+The matrix entries are to be defined in function "getMatrixEntry(i,j)" of the kernel.hpp file.

-The vector to be applied to the matrix is to be defined in VectorXd 'b' in the testFMM2D.cpp
+The vector to be applied to the matrix is to be defined in VectorXd "b" of the testFMM2D.cpp